-The application
+The Application

-Over the past 50 years, Eskom transmission towers have been hot dip galvanized for corrosion control purposes.
+For more than 50 years, Eskom power transmission towers have been hot dip galvanized for corrosion control purposes.
 These tower pylons are situated throughout the country and are therefore subjected to the full spectrum of environmental and climatic conditions.
-The application and use, by Eskom, of hot dip galvanizing to provide corrosion control of this National asset, is testimony to the corrosion protective properties of this type of coating.
+The application and use of hot dip galvanizing to provide corrosion control of this National asset, is testimony to the corrosion control characteristics and properties of this unique coating system.

-Environmental conditions
+Environmental Conditions

 South Africa is known for its many severe corrosive atmospheric conditions.
 These environmental conditions are not only restricted to the coastal regions, but include many inland industrial areas as well.
 Environmental conditions range from benign rural areas to severe marine and industrial sites.
-Atmospheric corrosive environments are broadly classified in terms of ISO 9223, which are similar to ISO 12944 and ISO 14713.
+Atmospheric corrosive environments are broadly classified in terms of ISO 9223:2012, which are similar to ISO 12944 and ISO 14713.